vaibhavsagar/git-yourself-out-of-trouble/instructions.md

 8. `git add a.txt` and `git commit -m "First change."`
 7. Edit file A with 'This is a change' right at the top and 'this is a conceptually different change' at the bottom.
 8. `git add --patch` and '?' for help
-10. Edit the appropriate hunk.
+9. Accept the first hunk.

 # git rebase